 Our general attitude towards companies is skeptical.
-We may even be annoyed if the product is just as good as the ads claim it to be.
+We may even be annoyed if the product isn’t just as good as the ads claim it to be.

 As a company representative, it is natural for us to love our own products and services.
 It is understandable that marketing messages and advertisements are built around your own excellence because for us, it’s the truth.
 In that bubble it is easy to forget that people do not trust companies, but other people.